Collector3/magnetic-feather/README.md

 ### Features

-* Compartment for a 350mAh LiPoly battery (with zip-tie strain relief slots)
+* Compartment for a 350mAh LiPoly battery (with a zip-tie strain relief slot)

 * Slot for a rare earth badge magnet (source provided)